How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Appendix

 \subsection{Acknowledgments}

-The authors wish to thank Jay T. Lennon (Bloomington) for suggesting to analyse models in which dormancy and dispersal covary.
-Further, the authors gratefully acknowledge financial support from the Berlin Mathematical School (BMS) / MATH+ and the DFG IRTG 2544 Berlin-Oxford.
+The authors wish to thank Jay T. Lennon (Bloomington) for suggesting to analyze models in which dormancy and dispersal covary.
+This work has been supported by DFG IRTG 2544 Berlin-Oxford and by DFG under Germany’s Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID 390685689, BMS Stipend).